Here’s how to protect your pet from the dangers of obesity and help it maintain a healthy weight.

 Dangers of obesity for your pet

 Obesity can reduce your pet’s lifespan and compromise its quality of life.
 In a vicious cycle, weight gain reduces a pet’s desire and ability to exercise, which in turn promotes obesity.
 An inactive cat or dog becomes more susceptible to a long list of harmful and serious conditions, potentially including some cancers.
+Obesity can also exacerbate the severity and progression of osteoarthritis.

 How can I tell if my pet is overweight?